JuliaSymbolics/Symbolics.jl/docs/src/tutorials/symbolic_functions.md

 ```

 Notice that this hasn't computed anything yet: `D` is a lazy operator
-because it lets us symbolically represent "The derivative of $z$ with
+because it lets us symbolically represent "The derivative of z with
 respect to t", which is useful for example when representing our
 favorite thing in the world, differential equations.
 However, if we
 want to expand the derivative operators, we'd use `expand_derivatives`: